DylanVig/Tetris/Tetris/out/production/Tetris Attempt 1/ReadMe.md

-Hello, this is my personal Tetris game that I have developed.
+Hello, this is my personal Tetris game (and my second game after Snake) that I have developed.

 This project is mostly completed, as I have all of the fundamental rules of Tetris applied to it, all the different bricks, and the game is mostly functional.